 "It’s really using your intention to call in the better parts of life.
 It’s moving your wishes into consciousness."

-Of course, mastering the art of the law of Attraction doesn't give you carte blanche to sit back with a turmeric latte and watch the universe do all the work for you.
+Of course, mastering the art of the law of attraction doesn't give you carte blanche to sit back with a turmeric latte and watch the universe do all the work for you.
 As Both Moore and Schneider agree that people who have the most success are the ones who work hardest for what they want.
+After all the law of attraction is just one of the 12 laws of the universe; another important one is the law of inspired action which involves acting toward what you desire.

 "A huge factor that isn’t understood about the law of attraction that makes it seem to abstract is that people give their power away to it, thinking someone out in the Universe is waving a magic wand for them," says Moore.
 "The power comes from within, from learning about oneself and going through the journey of that development to see that they have been creating their reality—whether they like it or not—all along."